Chinese Taipei Football Association

 Chinese Taipei Football Association (CTFA) is the governing body for football in the Republic of China (commonly known as Taiwan).
 Its official name in Chinese is the Republic of China Football Association, but due to the political status of Taiwan it is billed abroad as the "Chinese Taipei Football Association" and uses the English initials TPE on its badge.

 The CTFA organizes the men's and women's national teams and administers the territory's professional league the Taiwan Football Premier League.
-As members of East Asian Football Federation its national teams are eligible for the EAFF E-1 Football Championship and the country's membership in AFC allows teams to participate in that organizations club and national team competitions.
+As members of East Asian Football Federation its national teams are eligible for the EAFF E-1 Football Championship and the country's membership in Asian Football Confederation allows teams to participate in that organization's club and national team competitions.
 Taiwan is also a member of FIFA and is therefore eligible to play in the World Cup.